siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```

 !!!
 Note
-    Table can only be joint with a stream, and two tables cannot be joined because there should be at least one active
+    A table can only be joint with a stream.
+Two tables cannot be joint because there must be at least one active
     entity to trigger the join operation.

 **Example**

-The following Siddhi App performs a join to retrieve the room type from `RoomTypeTable` table based on the room number, such that it can filter the events related to `server-room`s.
+This Siddhi App performs a join to retrieve the room type from `RoomTypeTable` table based on the room number, so that it can filter the events related to `server-room`s.

 ```sql
 define table RoomTypeTable (roomNo int, type string);